These 7 simple tests can protect your heart ♥️

-Knowing your results for these blood tests for heart health can save your life.
-Learn what your blood sugar and cholesterol levels should be and how to get them closer to healthy!
+Knowing the results of these blood tests for heart health can save your life.
+Unless you ask, you probably won’t get two of them.
+Learn what these numbers should be and how to get them closer to healthy!

 • Heart disease is the number 1 killer of people with diabetes.

-• Heart disease is the number 1 killer of women.
+• Heart disease is the number 1 killer of American women.

-• Heart disease is the number 1 killer of men.
+• Heart disease is the number 1 killer of American men.

 strawberry: a healthy fruit